Work stress and burnout

 Don't rely on alcohol, smoking and caffeine as your ways of coping.
 They won't solve your problems, they'll just create new ones.
 Eating a healthy, balanced diet is good for your overall health and will help you perform well mentally and physically.

-If you’re concerned about your stress levels or would like more information, please contact your GP or healthcare provider.
+If you’re concerned about your stress levels or would like more information, please contact your healthcare provider.

 Need help now?